tummychow/goose/README.md

 ## Installation

 Technically Goose has no runtime dependencies (at the moment it doesn't even support databases, just flat files, so you don't need a db server), but I can't be bothered to make a binary distribution or tarball.
-I do not package the compiled frontend assets or binary, so you will need a variety of tools to build or hack on goose:
+I do not package the compiled frontend assets or binary, so you will need a variety of tools to build or hack on Goose:

 - go 1.3+ with proper `GOPATH` setup and so on
 - node.js 0.10.x